crowdsecurity/crowdsec-docs/crowdsec-docs/docs/troubleshooting.md

   - **solution** regenerate the API key via [cscli bouncers](/docs/cscli/cscli_bouncers_add) and replace the old one in the bouncer configuration file.
 Do not attempt to use the same name for the API key as it will not work.

-## My bouncer is not showing any error messages within its log file but its failing to start/work
+## My Remediaton Component is not showing any error messages within its log file but its failing to start/work

 Most likely means the bouncer is failing to decode the configuration file provided.
 To find which line is causing the issue, you can use systemd/journalctl to get the error message: